 Attorney Bernard Nomberg introduced Gerber and extolled his awesomeness at the beginning of the show: “We are so pleased to have our John Travolta, our Tom Hanks, our John Goodman [of workers’ compensation] – repeat visit number 2 – Ben Gerber coming out of Atlanta!”

 Gerber has practiced law for more than 20 years after graduating from the University of Georgia and earning his law degree from George Washington University Law School.
 After several years working for insurance defense firms, which enabled him to learn the strategies used by the other side to deny claims.
 He started his own law firm in 2010, dedicated to providing people with the best possible representation in workers’ compensation cases.
 “All we do is workers’ compensation, and all we do is represent those who are injured in workers’ compensation [cases],” said Gerber during the podcast.
-“There’s myself, my partner Tom Holder, another partner Chris Gifford and two other attorneys.
+“There’s myself, my partner Tom Holder, former Gerber & Holder attorney Chris Gifford and two other attorneys.
 We’ve added a sixth attorney and they start in April.
 We’re very excited to be able to help those who have been hurt in the State of Georgia.”

 During the show, they talked extensively about five recent distinct workers’ compensation cases from across the country.
 The situations and analysis provided by the three attorneys is an easy listen and quite entertaining.
 Listening to the attorneys talk about what kinds of accidents and injuries are compensable is fascinating and allows for a peak behind the curtain of workers’ compensation law.